Benton Harbor, Michigan: 1966

+2003

+In June 2003, several citizens in Benton Harbor demonstrated for two days when black motorcyclist Terrance Shurn, being chased by a police officer, crashed into a building and died.
+As many as 300 state troopers and law enforcement personnel from neighboring communities were called to Benton Harbor.

+A state task force produced a report about the incident later in 2003.
+Indirectly, the riot contributed to the Jimmy Carter Work Project's 2005 activities being held in Benton Harbor and Detroit.

 Water state of emergency

 As with the 2014–2019 public health crisis involving the drinking water in Flint, in 2018 higher-than-acceptable levels of lead were found in Benton Harbor's tap water.
 Water was starting to appear "bubbly and white" to "brown", with a "horrible" taste and poor smell.
 This was due to lead-based water service lines.
 Testing found the samples returned lead levels of 22 parts per billion, greater than the 20 parts per billion in Flint and the federal lead action level of 15 parts per billion.
 High levels of copper were also noted in the annual consumer confidence reports that have been required by Environmental Protection Agency.

 Concerns were with the health impacts of lead poisoning.
 As a result, residents were supplied with free bottled water, including for use with brushing teeth and cooking, for residences and schools.
 In September 2021, $10 million was budgeted to replace the lead service lines.
+All lead pipes had been replaced by December 1, 2023, per the Michigan Department of Health and Human Services.

+Ox Creek restoration

+In the 2020s Benton Harbor began a project to improve the area around Ox Creek, a stream that flows through parts of the city including the downtown area and drains into the Paw Paw River.
+Contributing parties are the Southwest Michigan Planning Commission metropolitan planning organization and the University of Michigan.